 Twelve months later we were in Athens!
 As soon as I heard the 2016 convention was going to be in Athens I was going!
 Mostly because it was a good excuse to be able to go to Turkey.
 I had wanted to travel there for years, but I had never been able to combine it with anywhere else or justify it as a destination in it’s own right.
 Now I could!
 Turkey has since become my favourite country to visit.
 There is just so much to do and see there, and the people are so friendly and hospitable.
 I am devastated to hear about all the troubles they are having and the effect it is having on the tourism industry.
 I also threw the Greek Islands into the mix for the trip, and ticked Santorini off my bucket list.

-In 2017 the Bookcrossing convention is in Oslo, so that is the starting point for our twelve months of travel.
+In 2017 the Bookcrossing convention was in Oslo, and this was the starting point for our twelve months of travel.
 Initially this trip was going to be from February 2017 – February 2018, but we realised if we did it from April 2017 – April 2018 we could squeeze in a convention at each end of the trip.
-So April 2018 will see us in Bordeaux right before we return to Australia.
-There are whispers that maybe 2019 will be in Calgary, and I would love to pencil in Canada for that year!
+So April 2018 saw us in Bordeaux right before our return to Australia.

 I love that at least part of our travels have a purpose.
 There are just so many places in the world that I want to go to that sometimes it is hard to choose where to go next.
 Bookcrossing has given me a starting point for my adventures.